 1. Apply online or send in the online application, then complete an (in-person or virtual) interview.
 2. Pass background check.
 3. Complete federally mandated LTC Ombudsman coursework and receive certificate and badge.
 4. Complete on-the-job shadowing.
 5. Be assigned a facility and receive promotional and educational materials to help you succeed as an ombudsman within your assigned facility.

 Working with staff and residents for quality care and quality of life for the residents

 Pointing out successes as well as areas that need additional work and resources

 Speak for those residents who are unable to speak for themselves

 Negotiate solutions to problems

 Work with facilities to develop policies and address areas of potential conflict

-To become a certified volunteer, trainees must complete 31 hours of federally mandated course work, this can be broken down into weekly readings and discussions, training videos and peer mentoring.
-Training is summarized by on-the-job shadowing (either in person or virtual).
+To become a certified volunteer, trainees must complete 36 hours of federally mandated course work.
+This can be broken down into weekly readings and classroom sessions, training videos and peer mentoring.
+Training is summarized by on-the-job shadowing, either in person or virtual.
 Ombudsman who complete the coursework and show strong advocacy skills receive a Washington State Ombudsman badge, certificate of completed coursework and are assigned one or more facilities.